axoflow/axosyslog-core-docs/content/docs/chapter-concepts/concepts-value-pairs/option-value-pairs/_index.md

 *Description:* This option selects predefined groups of macros.
 The following groups are available:

   - *nv-pairs*: Every soft macro (name-value pair) associated with the message, except the ones that start with a dot (.) character.
-Macros starting with a dot character are generated within {{% productparam "abbrev" %}} and are not originally part of the message, therefore are not included in this group.
+Macros starting with a dot character are generated within {{% param "product.abbrev" %}} and are not originally part of the message, therefore are not included in this group.

   - *dot-nv-pairs*: Every soft macro (name-value pair) associated with the message which starts with a dot (.) character.
 For example, `.classifier.rule_id` and `.sdata.\*`.
-Macros starting with a dot character are generated within {{% productparam "abbrev" %}} and are not originally part of the message.
+Macros starting with a dot character are generated within {{% param "product.abbrev" %}} and are not originally part of the message.

   - *all-nv-pairs*: Include every soft macro (name-value pair).
 Equivalent to using both `nv-pairs` and `dot-nv-pairs`.